phosxd/Ity/Docs/Main.md

 ```

 ## MAP
 Holds an unordered hash table in which the keys are strings & the values are variants which can of any type.
-Maps can also represent complex objects like functions or interfaces, however it is discouraged to try to declare an object using map declaration syntax.
+Maps can also represent complex objects like functions, interfaces, or custom types with their own iterators & methods.

+If you require a map that can hold other simple data types as a key (not just `STR`), use the `VarMap` module.

 Unlike dictionaries you would find in most other languages, maps are declared like so: `{'key', 'value'}` instead of the convention `{'key': 'value'}`.